Monday, February 22, 2010

 B: I’m sure the idea of someone being both your one and only weakness and your one and only regret would ring true for a lot of people.

-A: It’s Chris de Burgh without the Belinda Carlisle vocal effects for the United Kingdom.
+without the Belinda Carlisle vocal effects.
 At the start, anyway.
-If Ireland was ’87 this is definitely ’86.
+If Ireland was ’87, this is definitely ’86.
 There’s a distinct sense that the words to the chorus were in place well before the music.
 Even if the studio version I have wasn’t from crackly 7” vinyl, it has that feel about it anyway.
 Stands out to this point, but that’s not saying much.

-V: Obviously if I was going bald I’d try and compensate by growing a ponytail, too.
-How I wish this would crank up a notch or ten... but since it’s not going to I’ll have to make do.
-Thankfully, it’s the strongest song and performance yet.
-Although the backing vocals are a bit half-hearted.
+How I wish this would crank up a notch or 10.
+Since it’s not going to, however, I’ll have to make do.
+Thankfully, it’s the strongest song and performance yet, although the backing vocals are a bit half-hearted.
+And I’m not sure I’d try to compensate for male pattern baldness by growing a ponytail.

 08 Norway